ludocode/onramp/docs/virtual-machine.md

 This system call is optional, although functionality may be limited without it.
 The simplest implementation of this system call is to ignore the size argument and return 0 if a file exists and `ERROR_GENERIC` if it does not.

 This system call exists so that programs can check whether files exist and determine their properties without opening them, which may have side effects especially for devices.
-If this system call is not implemented, the libc will try to open files to check whether they exist and will use other syscalls (`seek`, `tell`, `dirent`) to determine their size and type.
+If this system call is not implemented, the libc will try to open files to check whether they exist and will use other syscalls (`dirent`, `size`) to determine their size and type.